-The controlled entities in the Level 2 Group include BNZ and other financial entities (e.g. broking, wealth advisory and leasing companies).
+The controlled entities in the Level 2 Group include BNZ and other financial entities such as broking, wealth advisory and leasing companies.

-Superannuation, funds management and certain other activities are excluded from the calculation of RWA and the related controlled entities are deconsolidated from the Level 2 Group for the purposes of calculating capital adequacy.
+Superannuation and funds management activities are excluded from the Level 2 Group for the purposes of calculating capital adequacy for the Level 2 Group.